Densities for SDEs driven by degenerate $\alpha$-stable processes: Proof of Theorem 1.1

-{\it Proof of Theorem \ref{Th1}}: By Lemma \ref{EU1} and (\ref{Ep6}), it is enough to prove that for each $\ell\in\mS_0$, the law of $X^\ell_t$ under $\mu_\mW$ is absolutely continuous with respect to the Lebesgue measure.
-By \cite[p.97, Theorem 2.1.2]{Nu}, it suffices to prove that $\Sigma^\ell_t$ is invertible.
-Since $J^\ell_t$ is invertible, we only need to show that for any row vector $a\not=0\in\mR^d$,
+\begin{pf*}{Proof of Theorem~\ref{Th1}} By Lemma~\ref{EU1} and (\ref{Ep6}), it is enough to prove that for each $\ell\in\mathbb{S}_0$, the law of $X^\ell_t$ under $\mu_\mathbb{W}$ is absolutely continuous with respect to the Lebesgue measure.
+By \cite{Nu}, page~97, Theorem 2.1.2, it suffices to prove that $\Sigma^\ell_t$ is invertible.
+Since $J^\ell_t$ is invertible, by (\ref{Ep4}) we only need to show that for any row vector $a\neq0\in\mathbb{R}^d$,

 Suppose that